michael-hartmann/caps/README.md

 geometry.
 The geometry consists of a sphere of radius R separated by a distance L from an infinite plate.

+With libcasimir you can compute the free Casimir energy in the plane-sphere geometry for arbitrary materials at zero and finite temperature.
+The library is highly optimized and allows you - depending parameters and on your hardware - to compute aspect ratios of R/L~10'000.

 Features
 --------
  - Calculate the free energy for different separations and temperatures